React escapes HTML. So why do AI apps keep getting XSS?

 return <div>{userInput}</div>;

-The five patterns below are all ways to leave that path.
+The five patterns below are all legitimate ways to escape that safety net.
+Each one solves a real problem.
+Each one opens a door.

 Pattern 1: dangerouslySetInnerHTML

-This is the most obvious bypass, and the one AI reaches for most often.
 React named it dangerouslySetInnerHTML as a warning.
-AI coding assistants treat it as a standard API.
+AI treats it as a standard API.

 function BlogPost({ post }) {